WojciechP/nojokescala/_posts/2015-09-11-futures-and-either.markdown

 }
 ```

-This is a kind of a dirty patch to the Scala type system - since we don't
+*This is NOT validation,* just a dirty patch to the Scala type system - since we don't
 know how to check string length statically, we'll do it in the runtime,
 but as soon as possible to obey the "fail fast" principle.
 Now the service users will have to worry about input validation, but they